The Soil, Base Layer and Living Medium of a Hot Spring

 Transformation of the soil by thermal waters from a hot spring - Presence of micro-organisms

-The temperature of a hot spring seems to be the factor that has the greatest impact on the soil matrix, affecting its mineralogical composition, chemical and morphological properties, etc. When the temperature is high, the alteration of the soil by the thermal water and the most significant changes in its morphology occur.
+The temperature of a hot spring seems to be the factor that has the greatest influence on the soil matrix, affecting its mineralogical composition, chemical and morphological properties, etc. When the temperature is high, the alteration of the soil by the thermal water and the most significant changes in its morphology occur.

 The presence of chemical elements specific to each hot spring accelerates this phenomenon of soil alteration.
 But does all this happen without the presence of micro-organisms?
 Well, no!
-In fact, the presence of chemical elements[6] and the temperature of the water[7] condition the presence of certain species of micro-organisms, known as thermophiles, which in turn play an active role in the formation or transformation of the soil.
+In fact, the presence of chemical elements[6] and the temperature of the water[7] condition the presence of certain types of micro-organisms, known as thermophiles, which in turn play an active role in the formation or transformation of the soil.

 So the most common type of soil found in a hot spring is generally made up of silt, clay, etc. Without the presence of micro-organisms, the soil would be sandy and unable to hold water.
 Nutrient-rich clay soils hold water best.